 Note: If you made your complaint anonymously we will not be able to contact you or discuss it with you.

 - the information you provide

 - relevant information available to us that could be connected to your complaint.

-We will write to you by letter or email within 60 days to let you know the outcome of your complaint.
+We will write to you by letter or email to let you know the outcome of your complaint, normally within 60 days.
 If you want an update, please contact us.